cloudmesh/cloudmesh-pi-burn/README.md

   We recommend that you invest in a USB3 SDCard writer as they are significantly faster and you can resuse them on PI'4s

-### Setup
+### Burner Pi

-> Note: These commands should be run on the Raspberry Pi Terminal.
-> Our full commands are inserted into this document which includes
-> the hostname of our Pi (this should be an indicator we are
-> working purely within the Raspberry Pi)
+First, we set up a regular Raspberry PI on our extra SD Card.
+This Pi will be explicitly only used for burning.
+Although you could also set it up on the Manager PI we prefer using this additional card to simplify the setup.

+How to set up this Burner PI is discussed in the Requirements section and you may already have one such SD Card from other experiments you did with a PI.

 Step 1.
-Installing Cloudmesh
+Installing Cloudmesh on the Burner Pi

 The simple curl command below will generate an ssh-key, update your system, and install cloudmesh.